Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Entanglement Entropy

 \subsubsection{Square Surface and Singularity}

 The area of the square surface is the one of the vertical piece plus the one of the strip at $r=0$.
-In that case $\L_A$ is a free parameter.

-The existence of $\gamma_{\sqcup}$ requires that straight geodesics exist in a first place.
+The existence of $\gamma_{\sqcup}$ requires that the vertical piece exist in a first place.
 In terms of the general warped metric \eqref{eq:ds2_gen}, this is true if there is a value of $r_0$ such that the metric coefficient $a(r)$ satisfies $a(r_0)\equiv 0$.
-The bottom part of the square surface is localized at $r_0$, which implies that its area is vanishing due to the vanishing of the scale factor.
-Hence we have always that \be \mathrm{Area}(\gamma_{\sqcup}) = 2 A_{d-2}\int_{0}^{r_b} dr \, a(r)^{\frac{d-1}{2}} b(r) \,, \ee for \textit{any} strip width $\L_A$.
+The bottom part of the square surface is localized at~$r_0$, which implies that its area is vanishing due to the vanishing of the scale factor.
+Hence we have always that \be \mathrm{Area}(\gamma_{\sqcup}) = 2 A_{d-2}\int_{0}^{r_b} dr \, a(r)^{\frac{d-1}{2}} b(r) \,, \ee for \textit{any} $\L_A$, i.e. the area of the square surface does not depend on the strip width.

 Assuming conformal coordinates $(x^\mu,z)$ in the general metric such that $b(z)=1$ for all $z$, the existence of $\gamma_{\sqcup}$ requires $a(z_0)\equiv 0$, which implies that $z_0$ is a metric zero.
-Applying Prop.\,\eqref{eq:prop_sing}, this implies that there is a curvature singularity at $z=0$ on which the square surface ends.
+Applying Prop.\,\eqref{eq:prop_sing}, this implies the existence of a curvature singularity at $z=0$, on which the square surface ends.